Festivals & Events

 Suwa Shrine, the site of the festival, is easily accessible by a network of public transport options.

-From Nagasaki Station, take the streetcar to Suwa Jinja-Mae Streetcar Stop.
+From Nagasaki Station, take the streetcar to Suwa Jinja Streetcar Stop.
 The shrine area is just a short walk from there.

 A celebration of diversity

 Every year the different performances rotate around the city.
-The most famous is the Jaodori or dragon dance.
+Especially famous is the Jaodori or dragon dance.
 Heavily influenced by Chinese culture, the Nagasaki Kunchi is a perfect representation of the cultural diversity of Nagasaki .

 Grab an unusual snack

-You have to try hashimaki, a type of okonomiyaki that's been rolled around chopsticks and often topped with a fried egg; it's equal parts messy and delicious.
+You have to try hashimaki, a type of okonomiyaki that's been rolled around chopsticks and often topped with a fried egg; a delicious food stall staple.
+Mochi mochi fries are also available.
+These are a fusion of Japan and the west; long, soft french fries with toppings like double cheese, chilli, or even chocolate.

 Every year, performances are hosted on four main stages: Suwa Shrine, Otabisho, Yasaka Shrine, and Chuo Park.
 This is arguably the festival highlight as dancers represent Nagasaki's various city districts.
 Paid seating and standing areas are available, but be quick as they fill up fast.